(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 There are times when people just need to be called out on their behavior too.
 When that's the case, be assertive, not rude.

 “You're making me crazy” isn’t helpful.
 “I can’t get my part of the project done when I don’t get a response to my emails” highlights the problem, rather than attacking the person.

 Try to make sure you’ve had time to cool off if you’re angry before talking to your colleague.
 Be confident, clear, and professional with your expectations and don’t make threats or accusations.

-If you are concerned your colleague won’t follow through or will make accusations, meet with them in front of a supervisor or mediator.
+If you are concerned your co-worker won’t follow through or will make accusations, meet with them in front of a supervisor or mediator.

 5. Be Reflective

 But if peers who work closely with this person aren’t having the same difficulties, your personality and work ethic might be contributing to the problem.

 Being introspective and reflecting on one’s role in a conflict only helps us grow at work and at home.
 It’s just not realistic to believe you'll be able to minimize conflict in the workplace or in life.

 Understanding that you may avoid conflict and not handle conflicts well or that you tend to engage aggressively in a conflict can help you learn ways to handle your reactions more productively.

 6. Deciding It’s Time To Make a Change